 Outside Executive Meetings are forums to contribute to the deliberations of the Board of Directors by sharing information and views between outside directors and members of the Audit and Supervisory Board based on independent and objective perspectives.

-The Board of Directors delegates the president and CEO to authorize the creation of the Group Management Committee, which comprises executive officers with certain qualifications and the head of the Corporate Planning Division.
+The Board of Directors authorizes the president and CEO to chair this decision-making body, which comprises executive officers with certain qualifications.

 The Internal Control Committee is an organization to deliberate and make decisions on the internal control system of the whole Ricoh Group.